ErlendKK/BEMIFY-API/SECURITY.md

 - Uploaded files are held in memory only and never written to disk
 - Simulation results are held in memory with a short time-to-live and automatically deleted
 - No end-user personal data is processed -- only building energy model data

+### Monitoring

+- All HTTP requests are logged with IP address, method, path, status code, and user agent
+- Failed authentication attempts and rate limit violations are logged with IP and timestamp
+- Request bodies and Authorization headers are never logged
+- Availability monitoring via UptimeRobot with alerts on downtime
+- Security logs are retained for 30 days, then automatically purged (aligned with data minimization principles)
+- Anomalies are reviewed manually via CLI tooling; UptimeRobot alerts on downtime

 ## Supported Versions